Reviews You Can Rely On

 Our Verdict

-The Away The Large has all of the makings of pricier luggage brands, but it holds its ground when it comes to its reasonable price.
-When compared to other bargain suitcases, I admittedly paid a little more for this bag, but wow, what I got has continually impressed me for nearly two years.
-Although no checked bag is indestructible, I can say that I've lugged my Away all over the US and Europe, and I'm still impressed by its toughness, great style, smooth roll, and its absolutely amazing packing system.
-It isn't the cheapest hardshell spinner in our lineup, but I feel this beauty is money very well spent.
-It lacks a little when it comes to its overall capacity, but this is minor when it comes to any notable drawbacks.
+The Away The Large has all of the makings of pricier luggage brands, but it holds its ground at a reasonable price.
+It's not what we would consider a bargain bag, but it is a great value.
+It has continually impressed us for nearly two years.
+Although no checked bag is indestructible, one of our testers has lugged her Away all over the US, Europe, and Asia, and we're still impressed.
+Its toughness, great style, smooth roll, and its absolutely amazing packing system have held up, even after years of heavy use.
+It isn't the cheapest hardshell spinner in our lineup, but we feel this beauty is money very well spent.

 REASONS TO BUY